Corneal Cross-linking Treatment

-Healthy corneas are able to retain their shape due to crosslinkage between collagen fibers.
+Healthy corneas are able to retain their shape due to cross-linkage between collagen fibers.
 When keratoconus occurs, these cross links, or support beams, break down, weakening the cornea and causing the tissue to bulge outwards.
 CXL is a minimally invasive, biological solution that uses riboflavin eye drops and ultraviolet light to increase the amount of collagen links, strengthen the cornea, and help prevent further loss of vision.
-CXL treatment is awaiting approval from the U.S. Food and Drug Administration (FDA), however our practice is one of the few approved clinical trial sites in the nation.
+CXL treatment is fully approved by the the U.S. Food and Drug Administration (FDA).
+Our practice was one of the few approved clinical trial sites in the nation.

 The CXL Procedure

 A CXL procedure is performed in-office, and does not require any surgical incisions or stitches.
 The relatively non-invasive procedure can be completed in less than two hours, and has been proven to prevent further vision loss in over 95 percent of patients.
 We begin by applying anesthetic eye drops before gently removing the surface cells of the cornea.
 Once the eye is prepared, we apply riboflavin drops to enhance the strengthening effect of collagen and protect the rest of the eye from ultraviolet light exposure.
 With the drops in place, you will look at an ultraviolet light for the next three to eight minutes.
 A special contact lens will then be placed to act as a bandage.
 The lens is removed after about five days, and you will use anti-inflammatory and antibiotic drops for a further two weeks.

 Studies have concluded that the results of CXL can last for years, and that the strengthening effect may be permanent.

 By strengthening the cornea and adding cross links, patients may experience:

 - Improved Vision: Up to 81 percent of patients who undergo CXL will be able to see more clearly after treatment.